 We have already provided a version of PiActor2.java with TODO comments.
 For this section, your assignment is to convert the sequential program in PiSerial2.java (for computing π to a desired precision) to an actor-based parallel program in PiActor2.java by filling in code at the TODO segments.
-Next, you will need to evaluate the performance of the serial and parallel versions, PiSerial2.java and PiActor2.java, on a STIC compute node.
-Also, attempt to run with higher precision values while evaluating the performance.
-Our implementation achieved over $5.7\times$ speedup over the sequential implementation (edu.rice.comp322.SieveSerial) on STIC while using 8 worker threads.
+Next, you will need to evaluate the performance of the serial and parallel versions, PiSerial2.java and PiActor2.java, on a NOTS compute node.
+The reference implementation achieved over $11 \times$ speedup over the sequential implementation (edu.rice.comp322.SieveSerial) on NOTS while using 16 worker threads.